expressjs/express/Readme.md

 Express 2.x is compatible with node 0.4.x and connect 1.x

+## Viewing Examples

+First install the dev dependencies to install all the example / test suite deps:

+    $ npm install

+then run whichever tests you want:

+    $ node examples/jade/app.js

 ## Running Tests

 To run the test suite first invoke the following command within the repo, installing the development dependencies: